Joshua-Drake/ManjaroArchivist/README.md

 # ManjaroArchivist

-Manjaro Archivist is a simple browser extension that redirects users from the dreaded 'Page not found' met when trying to access an old forum post on https://forum.manjaro.org.
+Manjaro Archivist is a simple browser extension that redirects users from the dreaded 'Page not found' met when trying to access an old forum post on https://forum.manjaro.org to the archived content they are trying to access.
 The extension waits until a user visits the 'forum' subdomain of the website manjaro.org, and automatically prepends 'archived.' before the rest of the URL.

 This extension checks whether a page is found or not before it executes, so this will not prevent users from accessing the new Manjaro forum.